jezza64/jbnotes/Crypto_Defi_Dapps.md

 Answers:

-1. Make tokens mature, that makes it easy for the creatorts.
+1. Make tokens mature, that makes it easy for the creators.
 2. Non fungible, so only the creator can redeem them against the same token facility used to create them.
 3. Make trading price tend towards the collateral price.